Node Function

 FAQs

-1. Is the message processing order important?
+1. Is message processing sequence important?
 How to control it in the workflow?

-For approval, order processing, and other stateful dependent scenarios, message sequence is very important.
-In the workflow, orchestrate the order of Message Queue nodes to control the sending order.
+For approval, order processing and other stateful dependent scenarios, message sequence is very important.
+In the workflow, orchestrate the leading and trailing order of Message Queue nodes to achieve control message sending order.

 2. Are there any requirements for the message format or content?